Trung-TinNGUYEN/NamsGLoME-Simulation/README.md

                             3. Finally, we utilize capushe package to calibrate penalties in the context of model selection via penalization based on the slope heuristics.

-        utils.R : Some complementary functions needed for packaged NamsGLoME.
+        utils.R : Some complementary functions needed for the packaged NamsGLoME.